thibaudcolas/markov_draftjs/README.md

 - Update the [CHANGELOG](CHANGELOG.md).
 - Update the version number in `markov_draftjs/__init__.py`, and `package.json`, following semver.
 - Make a PR and squash merge it.
-- Back on master with the PR merged, use `make publish` (confirm, and enter your password) and `npm publish`.
+- Back on main with the PR merged, use `make publish` (confirm, and enter your password) and `npm publish`.
 - Finally, go to GitHub and create a release and a tag for the new version.
 - Done!